 Try growing avocado trees with your children, it is fun and very easy.

-If you have several pits at once, your chances of success are multiplied!
+If you have several pits at once, your chances of success increase dramatically!